All Episodes

 Be great.

-So we're in competition because when people see that fork in the road, one leads to the big chatty forehead and one leads to whatever sapophoric quicksand, sophistry, paralysis, indecision, quagmire you're describing or luring people into, then they won't take the hard road if they're tempted by the easy road.
+So we're in competition because when people see that fork of the road, one leads to the big chatty forehead and one leads to whatever, sopophoric, quicksand, sophistry, paralysis, indecision, quagmire you're describing or luring people into, Then, they won't take the hard road if they're tempted by the

-Sorry, they will take the easy road if they think the easy road is effective and if you just jawbone about stuff and wish list and right, as opposed to, you know, the promotion, say, of peaceful parenting.
+the easy road right that's just not a thing right they're not going to take the easy road sorry they will take the easy road if they think the easy road is effective and if you just jawbone about stuff and wish list and right as opposed to, you know, the promotion, say, of peaceful parenting.

 You're just a troll.

-But if you do have, you know, serious questions or objections to anything that I'm saying, criticisms, I am thrilled to hear from you.
+But if you do have, you know, serious questions or objections to anything that I'm saying, criticisms, I'm thrilled to hear from you.

 Really love to chat with you all.

-I can feel those last grains of sand escaping my brain, falling out of my brain.
+I can feel those last grains of sand escaping my brain, falling out of my brain, and it turns into this.

 I remember when I could philosophize and I had good ideas.

-I remember it was somewhere on the Berber road.
+I remember it was somewhere on the Burma Road.

 I have this when I'm writing a book at the moment, and I can feel that.